Climate change in Algeria: Greenhouse gas emissions

 Algeria's economy relies significantly on its abundant reserves of oil and natural gas.
 The country possesses the world's tenth-largest proven reserves of natural gas and the sixteenth-largest reserves of proven oil.
 During the period from 2016 to 2021, the hydrocarbon sector contributed 19% to the gross domestic product (GDP), accounting for 93% of product exports, and represented 38% of budget revenues.
 Over half of emissions are thought to be from fossil fuel operations and power generation.

-Algeria aims to develop more sustainable development practices through four main strategies: institutional strengthening, adaptation to climate change, mitigation, and capacity building.
-Algeria is working towards diversifying its economy by investing in renewable technologies.
+Algeria's climate policy emphasizes four broad priorities: strengthening institutional capacity, adapting to climate change, mitigating greenhouse gas emissions, and building technical and institutional capacity to support sustainable development.Algeria is working towards diversifying its economy by investing in renewable technologies.
 As of 2023 roughly 3% of Algeria's electricity comes from renewable resources.